Notify me

 Originality and Uniqueness:

 Strive for originality to set the brand apart from competitors.
-Conduct thorough research to ensure the proposed logo design doesn’t resemble existing trademarks or logos (which would prevent it being used legally anyway).
-Uniqueness helps the logo stand out, making it more memorable in the minds of consumers.
+Conduct thorough research to ensure the proposed logo design doesn’t resemble existing trademarks or logos (which would prevent it being used legally).
+A unique logo which is an optimal fit with how the brand itself is different to others, helps the logo stand out, making it more memorable in the minds of consumers.

 Test and Iterate: